 1. Added Assurance When Choosing Floating Rate Over Fixed Rate Home Loan

 As the gap between the lowest floating rate (currently at 2%) and the lowest fixed rate (currently at 2.48% for private properties) widens significantly in recent months, more homeowners are caught between a rock and a hard place.
 On one hand, there is reluctance to sign for fixed rate at such high levels unseen in Singapore for the past decade lest one ends up with a lemon should global recession hits and rates come tumbling down; on the other hand, there is fear of runaway interest rates if left unhedged with a fixed rate home loan.

-An interest offset loan becomes a very useful mitigating weapon at one’s disposal in such a situation.
+An interest offset loan becomes a very useful mitigating tool at one’s disposal in such a situation.
 When choosing a floating rate over fixed, one does not have to lose control totally even with rising interest rates as interest costs can be lowered by parking idle funds into the SmartMorgtgage account as we have seen in scenario B above (placing $200,000 deposit reduces the interest cost to $933 in the 1stinstalment which is exactly how much interest will be charged when the same loan of $700,000 is signed at 1.60%, instead of 2%)

 2. Reducing Interest Costs Without Doing Actual Prepayment

 Most of us will not have so much idle funds to do a scenario C where one could effectively pay down the loan in full.
 But many would have some kind of rainy-day funds in cash.
 With rising mortgage rates, more people will want to de-leverage but it may not always be feasible to do partial prepayment as there is penalty during the lock-in period.